tomic1785/Yugo-M-controller-project/README.md

 ## Updates
 #### 2021-03-06
-* Since STM32F303 MCUs are virtually impossible to get for quite some time, I will be switching to the F103.
-This will require some more time and testing, and another pull request to QMK.
+* STM32F303 MCUs are virtually impossible to get for quite some time.
+The project will be on hold until there is a reliable supply.
 #### 2020-10-04
 * Firmware is all set up (yay!).
 As soon as I get and test out the last revision of PCBs (are they easy to solder, do they fit properly etc.) I'll be putting them up for sale and open-sourcing the project.
 #### 2020-09-14